Hidebody not always working

 Sometimes the command does not hide the dead player.

 Tested in SP mode only.

 - Due date set to 12/25/2009

 - Status changed from New to Assigned

-Updated by Luca about 5 years ago
+Updated by Luca over 5 years ago

 - Status changed from Assigned to Rejected